What is a Protein Extractor?

 Why use a Protein Extractor?

 A foam fractionator removes the DOC that a traditional mechanical filter does not.
-The accumulation of DOC in water, among other things inhibit the nitrifying bacteria and increase the biochemical oxygen demand (BOD a way of measuring water pollution), thus lowering water quality.
+The accumulation of DOC in water, among other things, inhibits the nitrifying bacteria and increases the biochemical oxygen demand (BOD a way of measuring water pollution), thus lowering water quality.
 Water becomes discoloured and smells foul.
 Furthermore, some types of DOC can be degraded by bacteria in the water,

 How does a Protein Extractor Work?